DeanIsMe/Overzealous_Oracle/README.md

 This repo is primarily a personal project so it's as clean or user friendly as it would otherwise be.

 The [configuration file](/scripts/Config_CC.py) gives an idea of the broad capabilities of the system.

+See the [example output](/ExampleOutput.pdf) for a rough idea of what is printed for a single test.

 ### Installing
 I use venv.